This post may contain affiliate links. See Disclosure

-Our deliciously bread-y Low Carb Soft Pretzel Recipe (Keto Pretzel Bites) are the perfect appetizer for your next party!
+Our deliciously bread-y Keto Soft Pretzel Recipe (Keto Pretzel Bites) are the perfect appetizer for your next game night!

 There’s always a reason to look for more appetizer recipes.
 Back to school snacks for kids, football gatherings, holiday parties (because you know the holidays will be here before we know it!), or maybe it’s just a random Tuesday night and you feel like appetizers for dinner.
-Whatever your reason, we think you’ll love our Low Carb Soft Pretzel Recipe (Keto Pretzel Bites)!
+Whatever your reason, we think you’ll love our keto soft pretzels (Keto Pretzel Bites)!

 One of the most popular recipes in the keto world is fathead dough.
 Not only is it delicious and easy to whip up, but additionally, it can be used in a variety of different ways.
 The original recipe for fathead dough comes from Tom Naughton’s older brother’s oldest son, and was named after his Fat Head movie.

 Fathead dough is made from part-skim mozzarella cheese, cream cheese, egg, and some type of low carb flour, such as almond flour or coconut flour.
 This gluten free, low carb dough bakes up to have perfect bread-y texture!

 Fathead dough is extremely versatile, and is used in both sweet and savory recipes.
 Here are a few recipes that use fathead dough: